ElDocWho/learning-journal/lj-day-03.md

   Today I learned how important it's to correctly name variables in Java Script during the planning stage.
 Doing a good job naming variables helps to prevent confusion during the coding stage.

+**Day 18**

+  Today I learned new tricks with css animation using @keyframes.
+I also learned how to fix major merging conflicts when merging in GitHub.